Solvents & Petroleum Service Incorporated

 The Solvents and Petroleum Service, Inc. (SPS) facility is located at 1405 Brewerton Road in Syracuse, New York.
 The current owner is a distributor of organic and chlorinated solvents to industries in the Central New York region.
 Solvents are stored in above-ground steel or stainless steel tanks, and in drums, either in buildings or in open sided pavilions.
 Hazardous wastes are collected from clients and temporarily stored on-site prior to off-site disposal.
 Hazardous wastes are stored in three areas:

-- a storage area for non-ignitable containerized wastes (Building 2),
+- storage area for non-ignitable containerized wastes (Building 2),

-- a storage area for ignitable containerized wastes (Building 1), and
+- storage area for ignitable containerized wastes (Building 1), and

 - four 5,000 gallon transfer tanks.